-There are times when the metadata p4 pull thread that's replicating metadata from a commit or master server needs to read rotated journal files on the commit or master server.
-When rotated journals can't be located or can't be read because they are compressed, you'll see the 'open for read' error in the edge/replica log and the output of the p4 pull -lj command against the edge/replica.
+There are times when the replica metadata pull thread needs to read rotated journal files on the master server.
+When rotated journals can't be located or can't be read because they are compressed, you'll see the 'open for read' error in the replica log and the output of the p4 pull -lj command against the replica.

-How does the metadata pull thread locate rotated journal files on the commit/master server?
+How does the metadata pull thread locate rotated journal files on the master server?

 Error Causes and Resolutions

 Checkpoint or journal rotation commands issued on the master or backup scripts compress rotated journals.
 Uncompress the rotated journal file using